Broadchurch series 1: Ratings

 Broadchurch series one was the highest-rated drama on British television in 2013.

 The first episode of Broadchurch series one was seen by an average of 9.1 million viewers (31 percent audience share).
 This included 6.15 million live viewers (25.2 percent audience share), with another 716,000 viewers (4.4 percent) on time-delayed viewing via digital video recorder, timeshifted channels (+1), and similar media and technologies.
 It won its time-slot beating Mayday and Embarrassing Bodies.
 This was the best premiere episode of a weekday new drama series in the United Kingdom since ITV's Whitechapel debuted in January 2009.

 The second episode continued to perform well pulling in 5.78 million viewers (23.2 percent audience share), while another 606,000 viewers (3.7 percent) watching on time-delayed viewing.
 It once again won its competitive time slot beating Embarrassing Bodies and BBC One's Shetland.
 The third episode climbed to its biggest audience so far pulling in 7.30 million viewers (30.9 percent audience share), adding 241,000 (1.1 percent) via time-delayed viewing.
 Once again it won its time slot.
 The fourth episode continued to draw a large audience, pulling in 6.88 million viewers (28.1 percent audience share), and further 308,000 viewers (1.79%) watching on time-delay.
 The fifth episode climbed in the ratings from the previous week to help give ITV a win over BBC One, overnight data revealed.
 The fifth episode attracted 6.29 million viewers (24.5 percent audience share) at 9 PM.
 A further 310,000 viewers tuned in via time-delay viewing.
 The sixth episode climbed once again in the ratings, overnight data revealed.
 Live viewers rose to 6.29 million (24.5 percent audience share) with 310,000 viewers tuning in via time-delay.
 The penultimate episode won an audience of 6.93 million (27.7 percent audience share) on ITV, with 342,000 (1.9 percent) tuning in on ITV+1.

 Broadchurch attracted an average weekly audience of 7.1 million "live" viewers during its run.
 After accounting for time-delayed viewing, Broadchurch averaged 9.2 million viewers per episode.

 Broadchurch series one was not a rating success in all countries, however.
 When it aired on BBC America in the United States, ratings were negligible.
 American consumption of the series on iTunes, Amazon.com, and other streaming video sites was also small.

 Awards

 Broadchurch was nominated for seven BAFTA awards.
-Olivia Colman won Best Actress, David Bradley won Best Supporting Actor, and the show was named Best Drama Series.
+Olivia Colman won Best Actress, David Bradley won Best Supporting Actor, and the show won Best Drama Series.
 The show competed for the BAFTA Audience Award, but lost to "The Day of the Doctor" (Doctor Who), which also starred David Tennant. Ólafur Arnalds won Best Original Television Music, while James Strong was nominated for Best Director-Fiction for "Episode One", Mike Jones was nominated for Best Editing-Fiction for "Episode Eight", Catrin Meredydd was nominated for Best Production Design, and Chris Chibnall was nominated for Best Writer-Drama.